ilhan007/ui5con-web-component/docs/1_Project_Setup.md

 ## 6. Open the project in your IDE

-Although at first you will see a lot of folders and files, you will get used to them soon.
+Although at first, you will see a lot of folders and files, you will get used to them soon.
 The important files to understand are:

 <br>